Home

 Portland cement clinker - overview

-This page gives a thumbnail sketch of Ordinary Portland Cement (OPC) clinker.
-For more information see the following pages - links at the bottom of this page.
+This page gives a thumbnail sketch.
+For more information see the following pages, or better still, the Understanding Cement book - links at the bottom of this page.

-Clinker nodules range in size from 1mm to 25mm or more.
-Clinker is composed mainly of calcium silicates, typically 70%-80%.
+Nodules range in size from 1mm to 25mm or more and are composed mainly of calcium silicates, typically 70%-80%.
 The strength of concrete is mainly due to the reaction of these calcium silicates with water.

-Alite: approximately tricalcium silicate (typically about 65% of the clinker)
+• Alite: approximately tricalcium silicate (typically about 65% of the total)

-Belite: approximately dicalcium silicate (typically about 15% of the clinker)
+• Belite: approximately dicalcium silicate (typically about 15% of the total)

-Aluminate: very approximately tricalcium aluminate (typically about 7% of the clinker)
+• Aluminate: very approximately tricalcium aluminate (typically about 7% of the total)

-Ferrite: very approximately tetracalcium aluminoferrite (typically about 8% of the clinker)
+• Ferrite: very approximately tetracalcium aluminoferrite (typically about 8% of the total)

 The balance is made up of alkali sulfates and minor impurities.
 The typical mineral contents shown are subject to wide variation.

-Optical microscope image (polished section) of clinker minerals.
-Brown crystals are alite, blue crystals are belite, bright interstitial material is mainly ferrite, with small dark inclusions of aluminate.
-Grey material is the epoxy resin in which the clinker was embedded to make the specimen.
-NB: Belite is not actually blue - it appears blue here because it has been etched to show it more clearly.
+In the polished section image above, brown crystals are alite, blue crystals are belite, bright interstitial material is mainly ferrite, with small dark inclusions of aluminate.
+Gray regions are the epoxy resin used to make the specimen.
+NB: Alite is not actually brown and belite is not actually blue - they appear brown and blue here because the polished section has been etched with hydrofluoric acid to show the crystals more clearly.

-A clinker chemical analysis is normally given in oxide form - a typical example might be:
+In cement chemistry, chemical analyses are normally given in oxide form - a typical example of an analysis follows:

 SiO2